[Updated July 8, 2020]

-I wrote a piece a couple weeks ago as part of a HospitalityNet panel to help hotel marketers think about their "Post-Crisis Marketing Action Plan."
-And, while I'd recommend that you read the advice from the entire panel, one idea keeps coming back to me, which is the need to think "Backyard and Bundle" as you plan for your market's recovery.
+I wrote something in the early days of the pandemic as part of HospitalityNet’s world panel to help hotel marketers think about their “Post-Crisis Marketing Action Plan.”
+And, while I’d definitely recommend that you read the fantastic advice offered by the entire panel, I keep coming back to one item again and again.
+That is the need to think “Backyard and Bundle” as you plan for your market’s recovery.

 The piece on HospitalityNet explains: